What Are Co-op Housing Land Trusts?

-The Co-operative Housing Land Trusts (CHLT) represents 10,000 members that live in 32 co-ops throughout southern Ontario.
+The Co-operative Housing Land Trusts (CHLT) represent 10,000 members that live in 32 co-ops throughout southern Ontario.

-The purpose of CHLT is to preserve, maintain and secure affordable housing.
-To date we have done this.
-Having these land trusts means when a co-op’s mortgage is paid off, members will not be able to sell the co-op for a profit.
-We want future generations to enjoy the benefits of a housing co-operative for years to come.
+Having these land trusts means that when a co-op’s mortgage is paid off, the units will remain in the hands of the members.
+We want future generations to enjoy the benefits of co-operative housing for years to come.

-Below is a brief description of CHLT’s land trusts.
+Here is a brief description of CHFT’s land trusts.

 The co-ops in this land trust were originally on land owned by Harbourfront Corporation.
 At some point Harbourfront decided it did not want to own the land.
 CHFT successfully intervened in the 1990s.
 CHFT suggested that if the land was given back to the city, it could potentially be sold in the future.